Orion Star A325 Protocol

 - Always store the pH meter submerged in a solution, the special conductive glass coating shouldn’t be left to dry out.

-- After each use store the pH meter in its accompanying sealed tight tube or a falcon tube if necessary that is filled with KCl solution or pH buffer 4.0 if KCl solution is unavailable.
+- After each use store the pH meter in its accompanying sealed tight tube with the pH storage solution.

 - Never use distilled or deionized water, as prolonged submersion in water can encourage diffusion out of the electrode, which will affect its sensitivity.
 ONLY use the pH storage solution.